SAP-samples/cloud-btp-cli-api-codejam/exercises/01-installing/README.md

 👉 Now, close the current session by typing in `exit` (or Ctrl-D) and start a new terminal session.
 This should cause the contents of `$HOME/.bashrc` to be executed, meaning that you should now have a `PATH` environment variable which contains your `bin/` directory.

+> Instead of closing the current session and starting a new one, you can also just `source` the file, like this: `source ~/.bashrc` (see [Sourcing a File](https://tldp.org/HOWTO/Bash-Prompt-HOWTO/x237.html) for background).

 👉 Check this as follows:

 ```bash